Do Go On - 539 - The Piddler on the Roof (and Other Tales of Criminal Mischief)

 I just got my wisdom tooth out at the ripe age of 23 because it didn't decide to come in until now.

-you say like I finally got it out at 23
+You say like I finally got allowed at 23.

-I was in my late 20s I think
+I was in my late 20s, I think, when I got mine out.

-Because it was pretty much like you can either do it now or you probably won't need to worry about over there.
+It was pretty much like you can either do it now and or you probably won't need to worry about over there.

 But if you do, it will be more annoying.